-The variation in the parameters of $N = cA^{z}$ are spatially non-random.
+The variation in the parameters of $N=cA^z$ is spatially non-random.
 This variation should be considered against the background pattern of species richness in the CFR, as seen in Figure 10.
-Species richness is greatest (up to 39 Proteaceae species per $1' \times 1'$ grid cell) in the south west (Cape Peninsula, Hangklip: see Figure 1 for location and extent of sub-regions listed) of the CFR.
+Species richness is greatest (up to 38 Proteaceae species per $1' \times 1'$ grid cell) in the south west (Cape Peninsula, Hangklip: see Figure 1 for location and extent of sub-regions listed) of the CFR.
 Two streams of elevated richness spread from this nexus.
 One goes northwards (Hawequas, Groot Winterhoek, Cederberg) over a broad and largely mountainous area.
 The other goes eastwards mostly along three mountain range axes separated by valleys: coastal (Riviersonderend, Langeberg, Outeniqua), inland (Klein Swartberg, Swartberg) and southern (Agulhas, Potberg).
 In addition to the species-poor sub-regions, there are extensive areas of non-Fynbos (Proteaceae free) areas between these ranges, occupied by Renosterveld, Succulent Karoo, Afromontane Forest and Thicket vegetation (Rebelo 2004).
-Visually there is a strong spatial and magnitude correspondence between species richness and intercept $\log(c)$ (Figure 10b), although we did not run any statistical tests of the spatial patterns.
+Visually there is a strong spatial and magnitude correspondence between species richness and intercept log(c) (Figure 10b), though we did not run any statistical tests of the spatial patterns.
 The spatial distribution of the intercept $(\log(c))$ mirrors the species richness patterns, but smooths the data to some degree, with values of up to 1.436 (or 27 species per cell) and as low as -0.29 (or 0.51 species per cell).
 Slope z shows a similar pattern (Figure 10c), except that the relationship is inverted and there is a proportionally lower z for some of the eastern peripheral sub-regions (Kouga, Tsitsikamma).
-The inverted relationship between log(c) and z is expected because they are inversely correlated (see above).
+The inverted relationship between $\log(c)$ and z is expected because they are negatively correlated (see above).

-However, even residuals show a strong spatial signal (Figure 11).
+However, even the residuals show a strong spatial signal (Figure 11).
 The residual of the slope z as predicted by the intercept $\log(c)$ (Figure 11a), shows a very strong southwestern over-prediction, with a radial decrease outwards towards a strong under-prediction in the north and especially the east.
 The residual of richness as predicted from the intercept $\log(c)$ (Figure 11b) shows an over-prediction on the species-poor periphery of the CFR, with an underprediction in the southwest.
 By contrast, the residual of richness as predicted from the slope z (Figure 11c), shows an under-prediction in the species-poor eastern portion of the CFR and an over-prediction on the species-poor western and northern regions.

 Apart from the broad patterns, a fine-scale signal also exists.
-An inspection of the contiguous areas (blocks) of Fynbos shows that the residual of slope zas predicted by intercept $\log(c)$ (Figure 11a), is greater on the edges in the south-west and northwards, but lower on the edges in the east.
+An inspection of the contiguous areas (blocks) of Fynbos shows that the residual of slope z as predicted by intercept $\log(c)$ (Figure 11a), is greater on the edges in the south-west and northwards, but lower on the edges in the east.
 The residual of species richness predicted $\log(N)$ from the intercept $\log(c)$ (Figure 11b) also shows that the edges of the blocks are under-predicted in the southwest, and over-predicted in the east, although the pattern is not as distinct as previously.
 However, the residual of species richness as predicted by slope z (Figure 11c), shows a consistent pattern of over-prediction on the edges of blocks, and under-prediction at their centres.

-A perusal of the spatial signal for these same parameters for data sets truncated at the edges of subregions (Figure 12) reveals that these patterns are not a feature of the CFR, but are determined by the termination of the data sets (i.e. whether at sub-region or CFR boundary).
-In each case, exactly the same patterns of over-prediction and under-prediction, both regional and fine-scale and for each parameter, found for the entire CFR are now found within each sub-region.
+Comparison with the spatial signal for data series truncated at the edges of subregions (Figure 12) reveals that these patterns are not a feature of the CFR.
+Instead, they are determined by the termination of the data sets (i.e. whether at sub-region or CFR boundary).
+In each case, we find exactly the same patterns of over-prediction and under-prediction, both regional and fine-scale and for each parameter.